MrMarshall12/ip/AI.md

 ### 3. Information gathering
 Google Gemini was used to gather relevant information from online resources.
 This saved a lot of my time from having to go through many documentation pages.
 While gemini is surfing the internet, I can work on other tasks.

+### 4. Image generation
+Google Gemini was used to generate images to represent the user and the chatbot.